PombertLab/SYNY/README.md

 When working with well-annotated, closely related genomes, collinear regions inferred from pairwise genome alignments and shared protein cluster reconstructions should yield similar results.

 However, when working with genomes featuring high levels of sequence divergence, pairwise genome alignments may struggle.
-In those instances, collinear regions inferred from protein cluster reconstructions should outperform those from genome alignments; silent mutations/codon usage biases do not affect amino acid sequences and hypervariable intergenic regions are not considered in protein cluster reconstructions.
+In those instances, collinear regions inferred from protein cluster reconstructions should outperform those from genome alignments; hypervariable intergenic regions are not considered in protein cluster reconstructions and silent mutations/codon usage biases do not affect amino acid sequences.
+Amino acids also have a larger character state and lower back-mutation probabilities than nucleotide sequences, allowing for searches across wider evolutionary distances.

 Conversely, when working with poorly annotated or unannotated genomes, collinear regions inferred from genome alignments should outperform those inferred from protein cluster reconstructions (if there is sufficient sequence similarity to perform pairwise alignments).